 It became a practice among many recorded ministers in Wilburite and Conservative Friends to deliver messages during waiting worship in a kind of plainsong-like chant or “sing-song”.
 Peter Lasersohn describes this practice (which disappeared in the early 20th century) in his article on The Sing-Song.

-Guerneyite Friends began incorporating choral hymn-singing in their worship in the mid-19th century.
+Guerneyite Friends in the U.S. began incorporating choral hymn-singing in their worship in the mid-19th century.
 Choral singing is now a regular part of programmed meetings for worship in Friends United Meeting and Evangelical yearly meetings today around the world.
 Friends from Kenya and elsewhere often bring songs into waiting worship when they attend these during Friends World Committee gatherings or hybrid gatherings such as Quaker Spring.

 Hicksite or Friends General Conference Friends began singing hymns in the 20th century but not, in most cases, during waiting worship.
 Peter Blood-Patterson’s article on Singing among FGC Friends explores the growing use of group singing outside of worship.